parlaynu/megadetector-v5-onnx/README.md

 ## How Does It Work?

-Below a full run through of the environment setup and running inference on a RaspberryPi 4b with 8GBytes of RAM.
+Below is a full run through of the environment setup and running inference on a RaspberryPi 4b with 8GBytes of RAM.
+It installs the minimal packages needed to run inference.

 It uses an ONNX model already exported (using the instructions in the link above) and available as below.
 This model was exported statically, and expects image inputs of resolution 640x512 and a batch size of a single image; the